OpendTect/OpendTect/plugins/ODBind/Examples/Python/seismic3d_io.md

 ## Slice Access Mode
 ### Inline Slices
-Indiviudal inlines can be accessed by vol.iline[400] or a series of inline slices can be accessed by vol.iline[200:220:10]:
+Indiviudal inlines can be accessed by vol.iline[inline_number] or a series of inline slices can be accessed by vol.iline[start_inline:stop_inline:step_inline]:

 ```python
 inln = vol.as_xarray(*vol.iline[400])